nathanialaodell/skeetersweeper/README.md

 First, the user specifies which variables they want to download from the PRISM webservice, the date range, and whether or not they want to crop these climate variables to a spacial extent (such as state boundaries).
-The workflow is as follows for index i in a provided date range:
+The workflow is as follows for index $i$ in a provided date range:

 1) Download the file to the user-specified path by pasting the date into a base URL
 2) Unzip the file and remove all files without a .bil or .hdr extension.
 Optionally, delete the .zip after extraction
 3) Temporarily load the .bil into R as a raster file
 4) If applicable, crop the raster to a spacial extent
 5) Save the raster as a .tif (this is saved in the same path as step 1)
-6) Remove all .bil and .hdr files in the directory before moving onto i + 1
+6) Remove all .bil and .hdr files in the directory before moving onto $i+1$

-Steps 4-6 are intended to limit the amount of storage required to store United PRISM climate data.
+Steps 4-6 are intended to limit the amount of storage required to store PRISM climate data.
 If you were attempt to download all required data, unzip it, and leave it as a .bil/.hdr combination, the amount of space required per day can range from 50-100mb per daily.
 If, for example, you wanted to download data